Deesingh92/MSP2-SportsQuiz2023/README.md

 Github Pages was used to deploy the live website.
 The instructions are as followed:

 1. Log in (sign up) to Github.
-2. Search for this repository, Discover-South-Wales.
+2. Search for this repository, MSP2-SportsQuiz2023.
 3. Navigate to the settings tab.
 4. On the left hand menu click on the pages link.
 5. In the source section, select main from the drop down menu under Branch.